DIGITALAX/digitalax-contracts/CONTRIBUTING.md

 # Introduction

-### Welcome to Digitalax!
+### Welcome to DIGITALAX!

->First off, thank you for considering contributing to Digitalax.
+>First off, thank you for considering contributing to DIGITALAX.
 This documentation is meant to help internal and external collaborators make meaningful contributions to the project

 ### Getting Started